xapple/sinclair.bio/WONTFIX.md

 unchanged, making `lastmod` unreliable to crawlers.
 We could have a script that gives real per-page lastmod times by parsing the git log, but this seems like overengineering.

+## The test suite only has live production tests.

+For instance test_locale_redirect.py makes network requests against the deployed site.
+Yes, this is intended, we have decided not to test the local dev instance.